Peter’s Last Letter

 The Greek word translated as light is lu,cnw|.
 It means light from the wick of movable lamp.5

-(This lamp’s combination of the Greek letters chi and rho became a central Christian symbol by the fourth century due, in part, to the fact that the name of Christ began with the Greek letters chi and rho.
+The chi rho oil lamp became popular among Christian communities in the Roman Empire due to the fact that the symbol of the rho superimposed on the chi represented the heavenly sign proclaiming Christ's coming as Peter had described in his second letter.(2Ptr 1:19) The name of Christ also began with the Greek letters chi and rho.
 In the symbol, the Greek chi written as an X represents the ecliptic and galactic equator crossing one another.
 The rho written in Greek as P represents the sun.
-The rho superimposed on the chi represents the yearly phase in which the sun visually passes through the galactic center or as contemporarily characterized - galactic alignment.)
+The rho superimposed on the chi represents the yearly phase in which the sun visually passes across the galactic center or as contemporarily characterized - galactic alignment.

 Lu,cnw| is also translated in the gospels as light emitted from the figurative single eye of the believer just as there is light from those things like the galactic center that are identified as figurative single eyes in heaven.
 (Mt.
 6:22)